Whatever industry you’re in, it pays to build rotas that both work for your business and are fair to staff.

 When planning your rotas, pencil in your projected earnings for each day or shift, based on previous shifts’ data, before you start scheduling staff to work.
 That way, you’ll have a much better idea of the number of employees you’ll need for a given shift, and how much you should be spending on staffing.

-Rotas based on past revenue and projected earnings data (RotaCloud's built in budgeting tools can help here!) are much less likely to result in periods where your staff feel overwhelmed (and your customers frustrated) or slow days where you’re paying staff to stand around — their morale sapped and your wage bill ever growing.
+Rotas based on past revenue and projected earnings data (RotaCloud's built in budgeting tools can help here!) are much less likely to result in periods where your staff feel overwhelmed (and customers frustrated) or slow days where you’re paying staff to stand around.

 You can also try staggering shifts so that team members start work one another the other, helping meet demand as it picks up.